 Although CAD software has become indispensable in engineering and development, a CAD alternative that delivers clear savings in time and money can be ideal under certain circumstances.

 CAD is a fundamental design tool in mechanical engineering, architecture and other sectors.
 Appropriate software can be used to produce three-dimensional, realistic models that are hugely helpful for simulation testing, as a manufacturing framework or for visualising designs.
 CAD systems are also used in factory equipment engineering – for example, to design tables, racks, side carriages and other technical components for operational processes.
 However, the majority of CAD programs are far more sophisticated and complex than is necessary for these tasks.
 Users of alternative digital design tools are therefore better placed for standardised engineering work.
 There are also situations where a CAD program and CAD alternative complement each other perfectly.

 Digitalisation is a must

-From training and in-house processes to business models, there’s no avoiding the digital revolution in mechanical engineering.
+From training, through internal processes to business models, there’s no avoiding the digital revolution in mechanical engineering.
 Our white paper brings you bang up to date.

 An easy-access alternative to CAD